How can I make a payment?

 * credit card limits may apply

-You can make a payment securely online using your credit card* (Visa or MasterCard).
+You can make a payment securely online using your credit card* (Visa or Mastercard).

 You will need the Reference Number appearing on the Payment Remittance Advice.